Eastern Frontier Rifles: Pre-Indian Independence

-"The Battalion took part with the regular troops on all the combined field days.
-They marched well and were active and keen and their energy did not flag at the end of any of our long days in the field.
-Their training seemed to me to be good and efficient and carried out on the right lines.
-Under all circumstances the conduct of the men was excellent and they acquitted themselves in a disciplined soldier like manner.
-Service in the Lushai Expedition in 1888-1889 and in several minor expeditions since that date and now you have remained on the beyond the usual term, because your help was needed.
-Your superior officers speak in the highest terms of the work you have done during the changes which took place recently in the Dacca Military Police Battalion and your services were invaluable in raising the now coys.
-In 1914.
-You have the past received Honors, you were chosen to go to Darbar at Delhi in 1903 and again in 1911.
-The title of Sardar Bahadur has conferred on you and now, as I have said, it gives me great pleasure to."
+On 1 February 1910, the Silchar and Garo Hills Battalions were amalgamated with the Dacca Battalion.
+Later that year, a detachment of 100 men was raised at Barisal, and the force was reorganized into a full battalion headquartered at Dacca, with detachments stationed at Tura, Silchar, and Barisal.

-Two detachment camps were set up at Buxadar and Hoogly in 1914 with two new companies commissioned by the Secretary of the State for India.
-The Battalion force was detailed for Law and Order duty in connection with the Komaghata Maru Sikhs Riots at Howrah and did excellent work in rounding up the rioters, and earning the thanks of the Governments of Punjab and Bengal.
+In 1911, the battalion participated for the first time in military operations in the Mishmi Mission.
+In 1913, a detachment of the battalion took part in an expedition to the Naga Hills.
+During the capture of Chenglong on 5 February 2013, the baggage guard was attacked, resulting in three sepoys killed and three seriously wounded.
+For both of these engagements, the battalion's conduct earned commendations from Viceroy Charles Hardinge, 1st Baron Hardinge of Penshurst, Inspector-General of Police Mr. Hughes Buller, and the Governor of Bengal Thomas David Gibson-Carmichael, 1st Baron Carmichael.

-At the Police parade held at Dacca on 8 August, Subedar Major Gopal Chandra, Sardar Bahadur, was decorated with the insignia of the Order of the British India, 1st class, by Lord Ronald Shay, Governor of Bengal, who in decorating him made the following remarks:
+A battalion school was also established at headquarters with a full-time instructor.
+With the repartition of Eastern Bengal and Assam in 1912, the battalion underwent further reorganization.
+The Silchar and Garo Hills detachment were transferred to the Assam Government on 1 November 1912, reducing the battalion strength, and it became the 1st Bengal Military Police Battalion.

-"It gives me great pleasure to decorate you with the Insignia of the Order of British India.
-1st Class.
-In your case the service has extended over a period of nearly 40 years and for over 30 years out of the long term you have held the King's Commission, you have seen active decorate you with the Insignia of the Order of British India."
+Two detachment camps were set up at Buxadar and Hoogly in 1914 with two new companies commissioned.
+The Battalion force was detailed for Law and Order duty during the Komaghata Maru Sikhs Riots at Howrah and did excellent work in rounding up the rioters, earning the thanks of the Governments of Punjab and Bengal.

 A report of the Police Administration in the Bengal Presidency stated:

 "Good accounts have been received of the contingent serving with the Mesopotamia Expedition force where a Lance Naik Poli Ram has recently had been awarded the I.O.M.
 The Bengal Military Police furnished reinforcements for the regular Army at that time of National emergency.
 The officer and men so lent to the Army have been conspicuous for their soldierly gallant conduct in the field and their behaviour while serving in the regular army troops in the field has left nothing to be desired."